 Over the past couple of decades or so, mental health has crept from being a relatively ignored issue, to one at the forefront of countless campaigns, charities and public health schemes.

 More than ever, people are beginning to recognise and accept the signs of stress, anxiety and depression, and to do something about them.
 From mental wellbeing apps, the explosion of popularity in yoga classes as a hobby, to workplace schemes aimed at caring for the mental and physical health of employees, wellness has crept into virtually every aspect of modern life.

 And the tourism market is not immune to this.
 It only makes sense that people want to maintain their habits around physical and mental health when they go on holiday, as well as when they’re at home.

 Combine all this with faster lifestyles, more incidents of work-related stress, and a past year and a half that has undoubtedly taken its toll on the mental health of us all, and you have the perfect conditions for a rise in wellness tourism.

 More now than ever people want to truly relax, unwind, and look after themselves and their physical health.

-It’s was clear that summer at least, the idea of travelling to places like Costa Rica, India and Thailand looked a little out of reach, but that didn’t mean you couldn’t enjoy a wellness holiday a little closer to home.
+It was clear that a couple of summers ago at least, the idea of travelling to places like Costa Rica, India and Thailand looked a little out of reach, but that didn’t mean you couldn’t enjoy a wellness holiday a little closer to home.

 You only have to head as far the rolling green hills and winding rivers of North Wales to enjoy this UK wellness retreat.
 Take four days to escape the pressures of urban life and enjoy experiences like paddleboarding and outdoor yoga, then enjoy wholesome nights of storytelling around a crackling campfire under the stars as night falls.